Jelastic SSH Access

 You are logged into each node as the primary system user for that given service.
 For example, on an Apache node you are logged in as the apache system user, and on a MySQL node you are logged in as the mysql system user etc. This simplifies issues such as file ownership/access, and is generally preferable for running application utilities such as drush.

-You don’t have root level access, so cannot install or update system rpm’s – but because Jelastic is a PaaS you don’t need to!
+You don’t have root level access, so cannot install or update system rpm’s – but because Enscale is a PaaS you don’t need to!

 However, you have limited sudo permission to run selected commands such as sudo service httpd restart: